ESSS/alfasim-sdk/docs/source/04_application_hooks.rst

 ====================

 The application hooks allow plugins to add custom models or custom checks in the application.
-To add an application hook is necessary to implement the given hook in a python file that is already available on your plugin project folder.
+To add an application hook it is necessary to implement the given hook in a python file that is already available on your plugin project folder.

 As an example, if the ``alfasim-sdk template`` command was created with the name ``myplugin`` the necessary file to